VanderPloegR1/companion/Manual-Install-on-Raspberry-Pi.md

 These instructions will walk you through installing Companion v2.0 on your Raspberry Pi 4 Model B 4GB.

-> The only supported Raspberry Pi hardware is the Raspberry Pi 4 4GB (1GB/2GB is not supported).
+> :information_source: **Please Note:** The only supported Raspberry Pi hardware is the Raspberry Pi 4 4GB (1GB/2GB is not supported).

-> **Please note:** Companion can be installed on a Raspberry Pi 2B, 3B, or 3B+, **but it is not recommended or supported**.
+> :exclamation: **WARNING** Companion can be installed on a Raspberry Pi 2B, 3B, or 3B+, **but it is not recommended or supported**.
 Should you choose to do so, you do so at your own risk and with the understanding that the community will not be able to help you if something goes wrong.

 When running Companion on the Raspberry Pi, the recommended mode of operation is "headless" (no monitor, keyboard, or mouse attached).
 As such, it is recommended to use Raspbian Buster Lite as your operating system.
 This maximizes the resources available to Companion.
-> Raspbian is the only supported Raspberry Pi operating system.
+> :information_source: **Please Note:** Raspbian is the only supported Raspberry Pi operating system.
 These instructions do not work with the n00bs environment (known incompatibility), and no other operating systems have been tested or are supported.

 - [Installing Companion](#installing-companion)
 - [Build for Another Device](https://github.com/bitfocus/companion/wiki/Manual-Install-on-Raspberry-Pi#build-for-another-device)